chef/chef-web-docs/chef_master/source/server_replication.rst

 =====================================================
 .. tag server_replication_how_it_works

-A daemon named **ec-syncd** runs on each of the replica instances of the Chef server and periodically polls the primary Chef server via the ``updated_since`` endpoint in the Chef server API.
+A daemon named **ec-syncd** runs on each of the replica instances of the Chef Server and periodically polls the primary Chef Server via the ``updated_since`` endpoint in the Chef Server API.
 The **ec-syncd** daemon requests a list of objects that have been updated since the last successful synchronization time.
-If there are updates, the **ec-syncd** daemon then pulls down the updated data from the primary Chef server to the replica.
+If there are updates, the **ec-syncd** daemon then pulls down the updated data from the primary Chef Server to the replica.

 .. image:: ../../images/chef_server_replication_sequence.png